lindvalllab/BioClinical-ModernBERT/README.md

 4. [Inference speed benchmarking code](#inference-speed)
 5. [Reference](#reference)

-This repository contains:
-- The configuration files used to train the family of BioClinical ModernBERT models
-- The performance benchmarking code
-- The inference speed benchmarking code

 While this repository does not include the full continued pretraining code (which was run using the [ModernBERT repo](https://github.com/AnswerDotAI/ModernBERT)), it does provide the configuration files needed to replicate the process.
 If you’re familiar with the ModernBERT codebase, you have everything required to get started right away using our [training checkpoints](https://huggingface.co/thomas-sounack/BioClinical-ModernBERT-checkpoints).
 For those who prefer a walkthrough, we’ll be releasing a step-by-step guide soon.